Orchis (mythology): Background

 Over the years, this story has been repeated in books (mostly those on herbology), websites, and journals, however, none are known to have included a citation to a specific original source dating to ancient Greece or Rome.

-The story is not included in modern works noted for their completeness regarding ancient Greek mythology, such as the German encylopedia Der Neue Pauly, which is considered to be an unparalleled masterpiece of classical German scholarship. the Dictionary of Greek and Roman Biography and Mythology by William Smith, which has been praised for its thorough and accurate entries that draw directly from ancient literary sources, or in Paul M. C. Forbes Irving's Metamorphosis in Greek Myths, a work specifically dealing with the themes of transformation in Greek mythology.
+The story cannot be found in modern high-quality encyclopedias noted for their completeness regarding ancient Greek mythology, such as the German encyclopedia Der Neue Pauly, which is considered to be an unparalleled masterpiece of classical German scholarship, the Dictionary of Greek and Roman Biography and Mythology by William Smith, which has been praised for its thorough and accurate entries that draw directly from ancient literary sources, or in Paul M. C. Forbes Irving's Metamorphosis in Greek Myths, a work specifically dealing with the themes of transformation in Greek mythology.

 "Orchis" as a proper name, and the names sometimes given to his parents, Patellanus and Acolasia, do not appear anywhere before 1704, the year when French writer Louis Liger published a gardening book called Le Jardinier Fleuriste et Historiographe ("the floristic and historical gardener").
 Liger's book is the oldest known work where Orchis's tale appears, and it is considered likely that it was his own invention, although it does borrow elements from genuine myths, such as those of Pentheus (who is torn apart) and Hyacinthus (who dies and is transformed into a flower).

 The orchid was known to the ancient Greeks, and they did make a connection between the plant and satyrs: early herbalists would call the orchid 'satyrion'.
 It was seen as an aphrodisiac, and some species (particularly the orchis italica) were thought to resemble a little satyr in shape.
 Theophrastus, author of one of the most important books of natural history written in ancient times, wrote that they were called thus due to their round root, which bore a resemblance to human testicles, and recorded their healing and aphrodisiac properties.
 Orchids were thought to help produce male progeny if given to men, or female progeny if given to women.

 Another similar myth is the story of Butes, a Thracian man who raped Coronis, a follower of Dionysus.
 She called upon her god, and he punished Butes by driving him mad and ended with his falling to his death down a well.